JayeshSuryavanshi/JayeshSuryavanshi/README.md

 <br />

-Hi, I'm [Jayesh Suryavanshi](https://jayeshsuryavanshi.github.io), a passionate self-taught Full Stack developer from Nashik, India.
+A passionate self-taught Full Stack developer from Nashik, India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also a machine learning and open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.